xiexbing/xiexbing.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Researcher at Microsoft AI.
-I conduct computer systems research emphasizing on recommendation systems, LLMs, file systems,  and resource scheduling and management in HPC and cloud.
+I am a Senior Researcher at Microsoft AI, where I conduct computer systems research emphasizing on recommendation systems and large language models. abc

 Before joining Microsoft, I was a research scientist at Oak Ridge National Laboratory (2017-2022).
 During my time at ORNL, I received the 2021 [IEEE-CS TCHPC Early Career Researchers Award for Excellence in High Performance Computing](https://tc.computer.org/tchpc/2021/09/23/2021-ieee-cs-tchpc-award-winners/).